Traffic Tickets Overview

-More than ninety percent of the people in this country over the age of sixteen are licensed to drive, and there is more than one car registered for each one of them.
+More than 90 percent of the people in this country age 16 or older are licensed to drive, and there is more than one car registered for each one of them.
 These figures translate into trillions of miles driven each year with millions of traffic infractions, making traffic control an issue of immense proportions.
 The first traffic laws and regulations began to appear in the 1920s, and they now constitute a huge part of most state codes.

 The majority of traffic tickets are issued for "strict-liability" offenses.
 This means that no particular criminal intent is required to convict a person of the offense.
 The only proof needed is that the person did the prohibited act.
 Strict-liability traffic offenses typically include such offenses as: